overeasi/overeasi.github.io/index.md

 The admin has the ability to manage the chatbot by adding more intents, which are phrases that the chatbot uses as response to a particular user input.
 Admin can also edit and delete any intents.

 The admin will also have access to a statistic tab that reveal which intents have been encountered the most.
-The statistic will be in a form of a pi chart, exhibiting the frequency of intents across all user sessions with the chatbot.
+The statistic will be in a form of a pie chart, exhibiting the frequency of intents across all user sessions with the chatbot.
 This helps the admin see which type of information about Covid-19 people seek out the most.

 To gain feedback with the user experience, the users have the ability to review how a session went and report any problems.
 These results would be displayed in the admin’s statistics page.